Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Polynomials and the connectedness loci

-Two polynomial-like maps $f$ and $g$ with Julia sets $J(f)$ and $J(g)$, respectively, are called \textit {topologically} \textit{conjugate} if there are choices of domains $U$, $U'$, $V$, and $V'$ as well as a homeomorphism $h:U \rightarrow V$ such that $f:U'\rightarrow U$ and $g:V'\rightarrow V$ are polynomial-like, with the same Julia sets $J(f)$ and $J(g)$, and $h\circ f= g\circ h$ on $U'$.
+Two polynomial-like mappings $f$ and $g$ with Julia sets $J(f)$ and $J(g)$, respectively, are called \textit{topologically} \textit{conjugate} if there are choices of domains $U$, $U'$, $V$, and $V'$ as well as a homeomorphism $h:U \ra V$ such that $f:U'\rightarrow U$ and $g:V'\rightarrow V$ are polynomial-like, with the same Julia sets $J(f)$ and $J(g)$, and $h\circ f= g\circ h$ on $U'$.
 They are called \textit{quasi-conformally} (\textit{conformally}, or \textit{affinely}) conjugate if $h$ can be chosen quasi-conformal (conformal, or affine, respectively).
 The notation $\Dil (h)$ is used for the quasi-conformal dilatation of a given quasi-conformal mapping $h$.

-Two polynomial like maps $f$ and $g$ are \textit{hybrid or internally equivalent} if there is a quasi-conformal conjugacy (q.c.\ conjugacy for short) $h$ between $f$ and $g$ such that $\overline{\partial}h=0$ on $K(f)$.
+Two polynomial-like mappings $f$ and $g$ are \textit{hybrid or internally equivalent} if there exists a quasi-conformal conjugacy $h$ (q.c.\ conjugacy for short) between $f$ and $g$ such that $\overline{\partial}h=0$ on $K(f)$.
 The following remarkable rigidity type theorem due to Douady and Hubbard \cite{DH2} states that the dynamics of a polynomial-like mapping is essentially the same as the one of a polynomial.

-\begin{thm}[Straightening] Every polynomial-like map $f$ is hybrid equivalent to (a suitable restriction of) a polynomial $P$ of the same degree.
+\begin{thm}[Straightening] Every polynomial-like mapping $f$ is hybrid equivalent to (a suitable restriction of) a polynomial $P$ of the same degree.
 Moreover, $P$ is unique up to affine conjugacy when $K(f)$ is connected. \end{thm}

-In what follows we only consider polynomial-like maps with one branched point of degree $d$, assumed to be at zero by normalization, and refer to them as \textit{unicritical polynomial-like} maps.
-By above theorem, any unicritical polynomial-like map with connected Julia set corresponds to a unique (up to affine conjugacy) unicritical polynomial $z \mapsto z^{d}+c$, with $c$ in $\M_d$.
-Note that $z^d+c$ and $z^d+ c/\lambda$ are conjugate via $z \mapsto \lambda z$ for every $d-1$th root of unity $\lambda$.
+From now on we only consider polynomial-like mappings with only one branched point of degree $d$, assumed to be at zero by normalization, and refer to them as \textit{unicritical polynomial-like} mappings.
+By the above theorem, any unicritical polynomial-like mapping with connected Julia set corresponds to a unique (up to affine conjugacy) unicritical polynomial $z \mapsto z^{d}+c$, with $c$ in $\M_d$.
+Note that $z^d+c$ and $z^d+ c/\lambda$ are conjugate via $z \mapsto \lambda z$ for every $(d-1)$-th root of unity $\lambda$.

-Given a polynomial-like map $f:U'\rightarrow U$, we can consider the \textit{fundamental annulus} $A=U\setminus U'$.
-It is not canonic because any choice of $V'\Subset V$ such that $f:V'\rightarrow V$ is a polynomial-like map with the same Julia set gives a different annulus.
-However, we can associate a real number, \textit{modulus of} $f$, to any polynomial-like map $f$ as follows: where the sup is taken over all possible fundamental annuli $A$ of $f$.
+Given a polynomial-like mapping $f:U'\rightarrow U$, we can consider the \textit{fundamental annulus} $A=U\setminus U'$.
+It is not canonical because any choice of $V'\Subset V$ such that $f:V'\rightarrow V$ is a polynomial-like mapping with the same Julia set gives a different annulus.
+However, we can associate a real number, the \textit{modulus} of $f$, to any polynomial-like mapping $f$ as follows: